External 'Control Surface' Setup

 BCF2000 Preset A [8 Inputs]

-The various control assignments marked using red outlines are not changeable (apart from selecting or de-selecting the 'Include 'Go' button etc' checkbox), except that for the BCF2000 you can switch the vertical fader assignments between Inputs and Outputs by using the relevant push button to the right of the faders.
+Although the various control assignments marked using red outlines are not changeable (apart from selecting or deselecting the 'Include 'Go' button etc' checkbox), for the BCF2000 you can switch the vertical fader assignments between Inputs and Outputs by using the relevant push button to the right of the faders.

 For the BCR2000 the Master Level is always the 8th rotary encoder in the 3rd row, regardless of how many outputs you have.
 For the BCF2000 with Outputs selected, the Master Level is always the 8th vertical fader, regardless of how many outputs you have.